 Directory genscat/support/bufr contains the shell script make.bufr.lib.
 It unzips, untars, and compiles the BUFR library file which is downloaded from ECMWF and placed into this directory.
 This script is part of the genscat make system and it is automatically invoked when compiling genscat.
-The current version assumes BUFR version 000320, but later versions (or earlier, but not earlier than 000240) can be used if the reference to directory bufr_000320 is set to the appropriate version in script make.bufr.lib.
+The current version is tested with BUFR version 000360, but later versions (or earlier, but not earlier than 000240) can be used.
 However, AWDP is not tested with later versions.

 BUFR file handling at the lowest level is difficult to achieve.
-Therefore some routines were coded in C. These routines are collected in library bufrio (see also section 7.4).
+Therefore some routines were coded in C. These routines are collected in library bufrio (see also section 8.4).
 Its source code is located in file bufrio.c in subdirectory genscat/support/bufr.
 Compilation is done within the genscat make system and requires no further action from the user (see 2.3.5).